Struts2 Vulnerability Cracks Equifax

 3 minute read time

-Organizations like Equifax are continuously deciding where and how to invest in cybersecurity based on a cost-benefit assessment, but at the end of the day they are ultimately liable for the security of their data and systems.
-Companies who reap the productivity benefits of using open source components in their development cannot turn a blind eye to security defects that plague some of those components.
+Organizations like Equifax are continuously deciding where and how to invest in cybersecurity based on a cost-benefit assessment, but ultimately, they are responsible for the security of their data and systems.
+Companies who reap the productivity benefits of using open source components in their development cannot blindly ignore security defects that plague some of those components.

-It used to be true that if a particular piece of software was exposed to a large enough community of developers, then problems will be easily identified and quickly fixed.
+It used to be true that if a particular piece of software was exposed to a large enough community of developers, problems will be easily identified and quickly fixed.
 Velocity was maintained.
-This simple concept is why use of open source components often led to higher quality software applications and why organizations such as Equifax readily embraced it.
+This simple concept is why open source components often led to higher quality software applications, and why organizations such as Equifax readily embraced it.

 While the warning signs of relying on known vulnerable open source components have been posted for years, too many organizations have been relying on antiquated, difficult-to-defend, and manual governance of their software supply chains.
-Today, more vigilience is required.
-We can't simply brush off this latest breach as "just another hack".
-It is time that we take the responsibility to modernize and automate our software supply chain defenses in order to ensure a more secure future for all of us.
+Today, more vigilance is required.
+We can't simply brush off this latest breach as "just another hack."
+It is time to take the responsibility to modernize and automate our software supply chain defenses, to ensure a more secure future for all of us.

 Note: Any readers wishing to analyze their applications for known vulnerable open source components have access to Sonatype's free OSS Software Bill of Materials service.
 Analysis of applications takes just a few seconds.
-For those readers who have Sonatype's Nexus Lifecycle or Firewall products, Struts2 defect updates and remediation path guidance for the latest vulnerabilities were available on September 5th.
+For those readers who have Sonatype Lifecycle or Sonatype Repository Firewall products, Struts2 defect updates and remediation path guidance for the latest vulnerabilities were available on September 5th.

 The Equifax - Struts2 link was originally reported here on September 8th.